cs-fullstack-2019-fall/javascript-intermediate-weekly-2-atdaunais/README.md

 #### Notes
 - It's expected you know how to use git to push and pull your projects.
 You will not get ANY points if you push your work after 5pm.

+## From Kenn
+Great job on the code and comments.
+You finished everything but the challenges.